wheelercj/pm-md/README.md

 [sample result](samples/calendar%20API%20v1.md)

+This app uses a JSON file exported from a Postman collection (choose the v2.1.0 export option).

 The result looks best when there is an example saved for each endpoint (after clicking "Send" in Postman, a "Save as Example" button appears).

 ## download

 3 choices for how to download:

-* [download a zipped executable file](https://github.com/wheelercj/pm-md/releases), unzip it, and run the app with `./pm-md "json file path here"`
+* [download a zipped executable file](https://github.com/wheelercj/pm-md/releases), unzip it, and run the app with `./pm-md`
-* `go install github.com/wheelercj/pm-md@latest` and then `pm-md "json file path here"`
+* `go install github.com/wheelercj/pm-md@latest` and then `pm-md`
 * install from source following the instructions below

-You can get the JSON file from Postman by exporting a collection as a v2.1.0 collection.

 ### install from source

 These steps require [Go](https://go.dev/) to be installed.

-1. In Postman, export a collection as a v2.1.0 collection.
-2. Choose one of the source code download options [here](https://github.com/wheelercj/pm-md/releases) and unzip the folder (or use `git clone`).
+1. Choose one of the source code download options [here](https://github.com/wheelercj/pm-md/releases) and unzip the folder (or use `git clone`).
-3. Open a terminal in the new folder.
+2. Open a terminal in the new folder.
-4. Run `go build` to create an executable file.
+3. Run `go build` to create an executable file.
-5. Run `go install` to install the executable file.
+4. Run `go install` to install the executable file.
 If you get an error message, you may need to [edit your PATH environment variable](https://go.dev/doc/tutorial/compile-install).
-6. Run the app with `pm-md "json file path here"`.
-If you installed the executable file, this should work in any directory.
+5. Run the app with `pm-md`.

 If you install from source, the resulting markdown file's format can be customized by editing `collection.tmpl` using the types defined in `types.go` and the `template.FuncMap` defined in `main.go`.
 See the links under "developer resources" below for more details about templates.
 Use `go build` and `go install` after editing.